fengranMark/HAConvDR/README.md

     bash create_index.sh

-Finally, the produced bm25 rank-list can be used to generate bm25-hard negatives by
+Finally, the produced bm25 rank-list can be used to generate bm25-hard negatives by "extract_doc_content_of_bm25_hard_negs_for_train_file" function in preprocess files.

 ## 4. Train ConvHACL